sushanth0107/C-programming/README.md

-1. craete a loop with the linked list and found loop is created or not?
+## 1. craete a loop with the linked list and found loop is created or not?
+---c

 #include<stdio.h>
 #include<stdlib.h>
 struct node {